 Linux users: If you modify the

-/etc/sudoers file, be sure to keep all
+/etc/sudoers file, keep all

 references to the “rackconnect” user unchanged.
 If you change the login

-authentication method from password authentication to key based
+authentication method from password authentication to key-based

-authentication, be sure to still allow password authentication for the
+authentication, still allow password authentication for the

 Windows users: The user needs to be in the Administrators group.
-If you update your server to be a domain controller, be sure to create a ticket and inform the RackConnect team about this change.
+If you update your server to be a domain controller, create a ticket and inform the RackConnect team about this change.
 You must manually create a “rackconnect” user account on the domain and add the account to the Domain Admins global group.
 The RackConnect team will add the DOMAIN\rackconnect account to the RackConnect system instead of “rackconnect” to get RackConnect to work with your server.

 Do not prevent the root user from logging in using Password Authentication via SSH before the completion of the initial RackConnect process

-RackConnect does not support key-based authentication, so password authentication must be allowed for the root user during the RackConnect automation process.
+RackConnect does not support key-based authentication, so password authentication must be allowed for the root user during the RackConnect Automation process.

 Do not modify the standard port used by SSH (Port 22)

-If you modify the port number, RackConnect automation breaks.
+If you modify the port number, RackConnect Automation breaks.
 Rackspace does not have the ability to support non-standard SSH ports at this time.

 Do not mount an NFS on a dedicated hosted system before completion of the initial RackConnect process